 Time What & who?
 Why?
 60 minutes Meeting with rector IEP team with Rector alone Welcome, make acquaintance; go over preliminary programme; discuss key issues for evaluation from the institution's perspective (arising from self-evaluation and/or from rector's experience).
 Discuss privately issues that need to be stressed in evaluation team's visit and report.
-60 minutes Introductionmeetingandmeetingwithself-evaluationgroupIEPteamwithself-evaluationgroup and liaison person Introduction to the institution: structures, quality management and strategic management; national higher education and research policies; student issues.
+60 minutes Introduction meeting and meeting with self-evaluation group IEP team with self-evaluation group and liaison person Introduction to the institution: structures, quality management and strategic management; national higher education and research policies; student issues.
 Understand self-evaluation process and extent of institutional involvement; how useful was the self-evaluation for the institution (emerging issues, function in strategic planning processes)?
 Are self-evaluation data still up to date?
 Will they be updated for the site visit?
-How the special focus on the management of research and use of research results was approached 60 minutes Meeting with vice-rector for research IEP team with vice-rector (and/or other leadership responsible for policies related to the management of research and use of research results) Institutional priorities, policies and decision- making processes related to the management of research and use of research results
+How the special focus on internationalisation was approached?
+60 minutes Meeting with vice-rector for internationalisation IEP team with vice-rector Internationalisation at the institution; goals and strategy, how it is managed, how it is embedded throughout the institution's activities, what are the current challenges related to internationalisation.

-90 minutes Meeting with vice-rectors and deans IEP team, the vice-rectors and deans Discuss roles and responsibilities across the faculties as well as coordination across the University; links with the management team and University Council; involvement in strategic planning, research/teaching, quality management, subject level reviews; support for academic operations with faculty, staff including support of research and research activities.
-60 minutes Meeting with support staff for research IEP team with support staff Discuss how support for the management of research and use of research results is organised and implemented across the institution; coordination between central services and faculties; HR policies for researchers 60 minutes Meeting with directors of research units (or equivalent) IEP team with heads of research units (or equivalent within the institution) Discuss how the management of the management of research and use of research results functions at the institution, their role in it, input into quality assurance, HR policies for researchers 60 minutes Researchers IEP team with representatives of researchers as various stages in their careers Discuss the views of researchers on the institution's management of research and use of research results; input into quality assurance processes; support offered for researchers; career paths 30 minutes Debriefing meeting IEP team alone Reflect on impressions of first meetings and adjust, if necessary, the questions for the upcoming meetings 60-90 minutes MeetingwithstudentrepresentativesIEPteamandstudentswithrepresentativerolesinstitutional bodies Discuss students' views on the institution, on relations with rector's office, on student input in quality management and in (strategic) decision making; involvement in the management of research and use of research results
+90 minutes Meeting with vice-rectors and deans IEP team, the vice-rectors and deans Discuss roles and responsibilities across the faculties as well as coordination across the University; links with the Management Team and University Council; involvement in Strategic Planning, Research/Teaching, Quality Management, Subject Level Reviews; support for academic operations with faculty, staff including support of research and research activities.
+60 minutes Meeting with staff working on internationalisation IEP team with staff from the internationalisation office or equivalent Discuss how internationalisation activities are implemented across the institution, relationship between central services and faculties.
+30 minutes Debriefing meeting IEP team alone Reflect on impressions of first meetings and adjust, if necessary, the questions for the upcoming meetings 60 minutes Meeting with international partners IEP team with representatives of key international partners Discuss relations of institution with international external stakeholders 60-90 minutes MeetingwithstudentrepresentativesIEPteamandstudentswithrepresentativerolesinstitutionalbodies Discuss students' views on the institution, on relations with rector's office, on student input in quality management and in (strategic) decision making on internationalisation activities at the institution 60 minutes Debriefing meeting IEP team alone Reflect on impressions; list issues for additions to self-evaluation report and the site visit.
+Plan the site visit schedule (select faculties or units, special or additional persons to speak with)

-60 minutes Debriefing meeting IEP team alone Reflect on impressions; list issues for additions to self-evaluation report and the site visit.
-Plan the site visit schedule (select faculties or units, special or additional persons to speak with) 30 minutes Debriefing with institutional liaison IEP team with liaison person Reflect upon impressions of first meetings and complete information as necessary.
-Plan the site visit schedule (select faculties or units, special or additional persons to speak with); logistical support for or during visit; arranging team's meeting and working rooms (where team can work on its oral report) 60 minutes Meeting with the rector and the institutional liaison Agree topics for the additional documentation and give an idea to the rector of the programme for the site visit
+30 minutes Debriefing with institutional Reflect upon impressions of first meetings liaison and complete information as necessary.
+IEP team with liaison person Plan the site visit schedule (select faculties or units, special or additional persons to speak with); logistical support for or during visit; arranging team's meeting and working rooms (where team can work on its oral report) 60 minutes Meeting with the rector and the Agree topics for the additional institutional liaison documentation and give an idea to the rector of the programme for the site visit